Amory Ngan

 Emily Clark

 I am currently a PhD student in the Conservation Decisions Lab at UBC having returned to academia after six years working, first, for a non-profit in California and, most recently, for an environmental consultancy in British Columbia.
 My academic background and career have been interdisciplinary and combine my interests in ecology, history, and cartography.
-As an undergraduate, I double majored in environmental science and history and completed my honours thesis in European history.
-I then began a Masters program in geography which focused on mapping long-term trends of ecosystem service provisioning in Canada.
+As an undergraduate, I double majored in environmental science and history and completed my honours thesis in Irish history / geography.
+I then began a Masters program in geography which focused on mapping long term trends of ecosystem service provisioning in Canada.
 After completing my degree, I worked as a historical ecologist with the San Francisco Estuary Institute (SFEI) for four years.
 I then accepted a position with Ecofish Research Ltd. as an ecologist and spatial analyst.
-After two years with Ecofish, I returned to academia and began my current research on the historical ecology of Garry oak ecosystems (GOE) in British Columbia.
-My research uses a combination of archival and field-based methods to map the historical extent of GOE and will be used to establish robust baselines for biodiversity conservation efforts.
+After two years with Ecofish, I returned to academia and began my current research on the historical ecology of oak meadow ecosystems in the Salish Sea.
+My research uses a combination of archival, traditional ecological knowledge, and field-based methods to map the historical extent of oak meadows and will be used to establish robust baselines for biodiversity conservation efforts.
+I also do some work as a scientific illustrator and enjoy incorporating art into science and research.

 Erin Gorby